alexwlchan/alexwlchan.net/src/_drafts/supposedly-simple-image-layout.md

   </figcaption>
 </figure>

-If you've done a lot of front-end web development, this sort of layout probably seems quite easy -- many websites have much more complex layouts, and this is simple by comparison.
+If you've done a lot of front-end web development, this sort of things probably seems quite easy -- I've seen websites with much more complex layouts.

-But I don't do much front-end work, and it took a lot of frustration and head-banging to get something I was happy with -- so let's walk through it together.
+But I don't do much front-end work, so I wasn't sure how to go about this.
+It took a lot of experimentation and research to get something I was happy with -- so let's walk through it together.